gustav-evensson/alerts.js/README.md

 A boolean that decides whether to use the dark or light colors.

-### Animation
+### Corners

-Decides the the type and direction of the animation, and can have following values:
+Decides the rounding of the corner on the alert, can have following values of type string:

-- slide-up
-- slide-down
-- slide-left
-- slide-right
-- fade
-- node
+- rounded - slightly rounded corners
+- round - completely round corners
+- square - no rounding

 ### WallGap